Soft Brioche Cinnamon Rolls

 • Add in the cubed butter, a few pieces at a time.
 Incorporate each cube before the next addition.

 • Turn the mixer on medium and keep it mixing until the sticky dough starts to strengthen and come together and pull away cleanly from the sides of the bowl.
-For the best gluten development and brioche crumb, mix the dough for at least 15 minutes.
+Mix the dough for the best gluten development and brioche crumb for at least 15 minutes.
 Proper gluten development will allow you to stretch the dough so thin you can almost see through it.
-This is called the 'window pane' effect.
+This is called the 'window pane' test.

-• Deflate the dough gently and reshape it into a rough ball again.
-Cover it lid or plate, or a damp tea towel and place it in the fridge overnight.
-This step can be shortened, but a long cold proof of 8-12 hours gives the best flavor.
+• Deflate the dough gently and reshape it into a ball again.
+Cover it with an airtight lid or plastic wrap and place it in the fridge overnight.
+This step can be shortened, but 8-12 hours long cold proof gives the best flavor.

-• Pull the proofed dough from the bowl and tip it onto a floured bench.
-Roll the dough out into a 12×18 inch (30x45cm) rectangle.
-Spread softened butter over the dough.
+• Spread softened butter over the dough.
 In a bowl, mix together the brown sugar and ground cinnamon.
 Sprinkle the cinnamon sugar over the butter.

-• Grease a 12-inch/30cm cast-iron skillet or 9×13 inch/23x33cm baking dish.
-Place in the rolls and cover them with a light-weight, slightly dampened kitchen towel (to stop the tops drying out).
-Let them rise at room temperature, puffy, and doubled in size.
+• Line a 9×13 inch/23x33cm baking dish.
+Place the rolls in and cover them with a lightweight, slightly dampened kitchen towel (to stop the tops drying out).
+Let them rise at room temperature, puffy, and double in size.

 • Preheat the oven to 350°F/180°C.

-• Bake the brioche cinnamon rolls for approximately 25-28 minutes until puffed up and browned on the tops.
-The rolls can be covered with aluminum foil halfway through baking if the tops are browning too fast.
-After baking, let them cool for 10 minutes before glazing.
+• Bake the brioche cinnamon rolls for approximately 28-30 minutes until puffed up and browned on the tops.
+If the tops are browning too fast, cover them with aluminum foil halfway through baking.

 The frosting